evacarrara/evacarrara/cv.markdown

 # CONFERENCE PRESENTATIONS

+* "Cicero on the End of Cato the Elder’s Life," upcoming, SCS Annual meeting 2023

-* "Deadly Dress-Up: Perseus and Demetrius as Readers of the Textual Body in Livy’s Macedonian Narrative," upcoming, [Feminism and Classics](https://femclas2020.wordpress.com/), May 19-22, 2022 (postponed from 2020 due to COVID-19)
+* "Deadly Dress-Up: Perseus and Demetrius as Readers of the Textual Body in Livy’s Macedonian Narrative," [Feminism and Classics](https://femclas2020.wordpress.com/), May 22, 2022 (postponed from 2020 due to COVID-19)

 * "Creating Kyniska: The Reception of the First Female Olympic Victor," Annual Meeting of the [Association of Ancient Historians](https://classics.illinois.edu/research/conferences-and-workshops/2021-meeting-association-ancient-historians-held-uiuc), May 8, 2021